TommyAndy/health-notifications/README.md

 # Health Notifications
-Inspired by plugins like Wintertodt Notifications (https://github.com/jodelahithit/runelite-plugins/tree/wintertodt-notifications), this plugin provides a visual notification in the form of a colored overlay when hitpoints breach a specific threshold.
-There is also a tray notification if tabbed out of Runelite when the threshold is breached.
+Inspired by plugins like Wintertodt Notifications (https://github.com/jodelahithit/runelite-plugins/tree/wintertodt-notifications), this plugin provides a visual notification in the form of a colored overlays when hitpoints or prayer points breach a specific threshold.
+A tray notification (for when tabbed out of Runelite) when either threshold is breached can be enabled.
+There's also combo setting that will allow you to set a third overlay color when both hitpoints and prayer points are both breaching the configured thresholds.